 During this formative era, they established a hunter-gatherer economy, integrating agriculture into their lifestyle following the introduction of maize from Mesoamerica, and continued to hunt game, such as deer and bison.

-They built canoes from which they fished in the abundant lakes and complemented their diet with a variety of roots and other vegetables, such as beans, squash, corn, and pumpkin.
-Their dwellings were reflective of the environment in which they lived and their semi-nomadic lifestyle.
+They built canoes and fished in the abundant lakes.
+They complemented their diet with a variety of roots and other vegetables, such as beans, squash, corn, and pumpkin.
+Their dwellings reflected their environment and semi-nomadic lifestyle.

-During the warmer months, the tribe lived in a summer lodge—a rectangular structure composed of peeled logs and enveloped in sheets of cedar or elm bark.
+During the warmer months, the tribe lived in a summer lodge—a rectangular structure composed of peeled logs enveloped in cedar or elm bark sheets.
 In winter, they commonly lived in structures made of bark, grass, or reed-covered saplings.

 Cultural shift

-By approximately 1300 AD, the Sioux experienced a significant cultural shift in which they adopted the societal structure known as the Seven Council Fires, composed of seven tribes, all related to one another through their Siouan language family.
+By approximately 1300 AD, the Sioux experienced a significant cultural shift in which they adopted the societal structure known as the Seven Council Fires, or Očhéthi Šakówiŋ.
+The Očhéthi Šakówiŋ was composed of seven tribes, all relating to one another through their Siouan language family.

-Various tribes, such as the Mandan, Omaha, Oto, Quapawof, and Hidatsa, all formed various alliances with the original seven tribes, becoming known as Dakota in the eastern dialect, Lakota in the western dialect, and the Nakota in the central dialect.
+Various other tribes, such as the Mandan, Omaha, Oto, Quapawof, and Hidatsa, all formed alliances with the original seven tribes, becoming known as Dakota in the eastern dialect, Lakota in the western dialect, and Nakota in the central dialect.

 Prior to the arrival of French explorers from the north during the 17th century, the Sioux peoples expanded their territories, venturing westward and southward from their established homelands within the regions of Minnesota and Wisconsin.

 This period brought significant shifts.
-The Sioux became adept in horsemanship and the use of European firearms, leading to their inclusion in what scholars term the “Horse Culture” of North America, a transformative era enhancing their mobility and hunting prowess.
+The Sioux became adept in horsemanship and the use of European firearms, leading to their inclusion in what scholars term the “Horse Culture” of North America.
+This was a transformative era, enhancing their mobility and hunting prowess.

 Chapter 2: Encounters with European influence (17th century)

-The late 17th century and early 18th century heralded a pivotal moment for the Sioux Tribe’s history as they encountered European fur traders, predominantly the French, who ventured into their territory in search of lucrative fur resources.
+The late 17th century and early 18th century heralded a pivotal moment for the Sioux Tribe’s history.
+During this time, they encountered European fur traders, predominantly the French, who ventured into their territory in search of lucrative fur resources.
 This was also the time when they received their anglicized name “Sioux”.

 The name “Sioux”

-During the westward movement of French fur traders, the Dakota stopped the intruders, informing the French of the tribe’s territorial boundaries.
-In an attempt to identify this tribe that had stopped them, the French traders consulted with members of the Ojibwe tribe, who referred to the Dakota as “natowessiwak”.
+As French fur traders moved west, the Dakota stopped them, informing them of the tribe’s territorial boundaries.
+When trying to identify the natives, French traders consulted with members of the Ojibwe tribe, who referred to the Dakota as “natowessiwak”.

 “Natowessiwak”, which originally meant “people of the snake-like river” (the Mississippi), was misunderstood by the French as “the snake people”.
 The French later adapted this designation and pluralized it with their customary suffix “-oux”, leading to the term “Nadouessioux” or “little snakes”.